The Busby Babes

 They had an away goal, and Madrid did not.
 But that one goal was a piece of luck and they had had no shots on goal.
 Busby told his men at half-time to just go for it.
 They'd come such a long way.

 In the end, in spite of the heroics of the Real Madrid keeper in a brighter half for United's attack, it was David Sadler who made it 3-2 after incredible work off George Best's free kick.
-And then, fittingly enough, William Foulkes scored for United tying the game at 3-3 and leaving United ahead on aggregate.
-He had played in the tie in 1957 and survived the Munich Disaster.
+And then, fittingly enough, William Foulkes scored for United tying the game at 3-3, leaving United ahead on aggregate.
+He had played in the tie in 1957 and had survived the Munich Disaster.

-There’s a fuzzy picture in The Guardian’s match report of that evening.
+There’s a fuzzy picture in the Manchester Guardian’s match report of that evening.
 It shows Bobby Charlton being mobbed by the United fans who had come down to Madrid to watch the game in the stadium that had so delighted the visitors during their first visit 11 years previously.
 They stormed the pitch at the final whistle to embrace him.
 He left the pitch in tears.

 The match report concludes that Miguel Muñoz, Real Madrid’s coach, said after the game that he was not ashamed of his team.
 They had not done enough against what was now the greatest team in Europe.

 Matt Busby said it was the best night in United’s history.
 They had what they wanted: the final at Wembley.